 KARMA: Download and Installation

-Please note that all versions of the KARMA software includes a dedicated version of the SkyCat executable.
-It will not interfere with previous installations of the tool on your system.
+Please note that all versions of the KARMA software includes a dedicated version of the RTD executable.
+It will not interfere with any other installation(s) of the tool on your system.

 Installing KARMA

-KARMA is available via package managers (MacPorts, RPM/yum/dnf & apt) from the ESO Mac & Linux Software repositories or via binary distribution tar.gz file for several different hardware platforms.
+KARMA is available via Apptainer containers (for Intel Linux), package managers (MacPorts, RPM/yum/dnf & apt) from the ESO Mac & Linux Software repositories for some OS+Hardware combinations or via binary distribution tar.gz file for several different hardware platforms.

 ESO Mac & Linux software repositories